UC Master Gardeners of Sacramento County

 Probe* - tests pH, light and moisture

-Soil sulfur lowers pH*
+Soil sulfur lowers soil pH*

-Soil sulfur lowers pH*
+Soil sulfur lowers soil pH*

 *No endorsement of these products/companies is intended, nor is criticism implied of similar products/companies that are not included.
 UC Cooperative Extension